terrencetangt/functions/README.md

-This is my note for myself in my python programming journey.
+This is a note for myself in my python programming journey.
 The purpose is to note down useful functions I have been used in my programming journey, for the "later me" review, revise the reuse those functions.

 Content